mikerobeson/snake-ref-amplicon-pipe/README.md

 conda install -c conda-forge graphviz
 ```

-Then, simply go to the folder of database of your choice (*e.g.* SILVA) and smiply use the commands below to,
+Then, simply go to the folder for the database of your choice (*e.g.* SILVA) and smiply use the commands below to,

 **Dry Run**